mgnsk/sway-fader/README.md

 # sway-fader

-sway-fader fades in all windows when a workspace is focused.
+sway-fader fades in visible windows when a workspace is focused.

-Usual config in ~/.config/sway/config to keep terminals transparent and other windows opaque:
+Example config in ~/.config/sway/config to keep `foot` terminal transparent and other windows opaque:

 ```
 for_window [app_id="foot"] opacity 0.97